Poltava, Ukraine - Things to Do in Poltava

 Where to Stay

-City Center (near Round Square)
+City Center near Round Square

-Railway Station district
+Near the Railway Station

 Shevchenko Park vicinity